danielmess/taggr/README.md

 You can see how photos look when displayed for an example user by logging in with "danmess" as the user and "password" as the password.
 This example user has five photos, 18 tags, and 22 tag-photo relations stored in the database.

+Please note that the full-stack version of the app is in the 'taggr integrated' folder.
+What's under the 'taggr back-end prototype' and 'taggr front-end prototype' folders is the code I built while I was still learning in camp.
+It's still a little awkward, folks!

 Taggr is still a work in progress!
-Here are some cool things I'm hoping to implement in the next few weeks:
+Here are some cool things I'm hoping to implement in the next few weeks, in no particular order:

 1) Updating a photo's description
 2) Deleting a tag from a photo